hamishdickson/jobs5/README.md

 # Jobs5

-A very light webapp for jobs3 and jira
+A very light webapp for jobs3 and jira.

-Don't get too excited - I'm going to rewrite this in angularjs very soon

 ## Differences between jobs5 and jobs4

-Note, this is not considered stable and only used for prototyping/proof of concept.
-Please use jobs4 for production
+This is a simple webapp, not designed to do everything that jobs4 does.
+Mark has put a lot of work into jobs4 and it is a much more complete application.

 ## Technologies

-This webapp runs off an express (http://expressjs.com/) (a node.js) server.
-It uses mustache.js (http://mustache.github.io/ as a template engine

-This webapp doesn't communicate with the iSeries directly, instead it requires a rest server to do the heavy lifting
+The back end uses a java rest server to get the jobs data from the iSeries (see hamishdickson/Jobs3RestServer).
+A node.js app runs this webapp (with express.js)

+The front end only uses javascript, mustache.js (as a template engine) and jQuery - this is by design, I wanted to see how far we could go with just javascript

 ## How to run